eosnetworkfoundation/docs/docs/40_node-operation/50_tutorials/10_watching-transfers.md

 ## Should you replay?

 Once you enable the Trace API, you will only get traces for blocks that are produced after you enable the plugin.
-If you want to get traces for blocks that were produced before you enabled the plugin, you will need to replay the chain.
+If you want to get traces for blocks that were produced before you enabled the plugin, you will need to replay the chain from that block.

 > 🕔 **Want to replay from EOS EVM launch?**
 >